 Bio

-Amirah recently graduated from Western Washington University with a BS in Marine and Coastal Science with a minor in Spanish.
-While at WWU, she took part in research on the effects of PCBs and PBDEs on zebrafish and surf smelt.
-During her four years as an undergraduate, she was a marine science education intern at foundry10, the first undergraduate to teach a lab section of organismal biology, and a peer mentor for the Marine and Coastal Science.
-As of 2023, Amirah began attending the University of Washington School of Aquatic and Fishery Science.
-She is a member of the Applied Ecology Lab and is advised by Dr. Mark Scheuerell.
-In addition to her studies in SAFS, Amirah is a member of the Future Rivers program and is on the board of Students Explore Aquatic Science (SEAS).
-Pertaining to graduate studies, she is interested in mitigating the effects of contaminant and thermal stress on salmon in the Pacific Northwest through her collaboration with the NOAA Ecotoxicology program.
+I graduated as an Outstanding Graduate from Western Washington University with a BS in Marine and Coastal Science and a minor in Spanish.
+While at WWU, I took part in research on the effects of PCBs and PBDEs on zebrafish and surf smelt.
+During my four years as an undergraduate, I was a marine science education intern at foundry10, the first undergraduate to teach a lab section of organismal biology, and a peer mentor for the Marine and Coastal Science program.
+As of 2023, I began attending the University of Washington School of Aquatic and Fishery Science.
+I am a member of the Applied Ecology Lab and advised by Dr. Mark Scheuerell.
+In addition to my studies in SAFS, I am on the board of Students Explore Aquatic Science (SEAS), a PNW Climate Ambassador, NSF GRFP Mentor, Cascadia Consulting Temp, a past member of the Future Rivers program, and held a teaching assistantship in quatitative ecology.
+Pertaining to graduate studies, I am interested in mitigating the effects of contaminant and thermal stress on salmon in the Pacific Northwest through my collaboration with the NOAA Ecotoxicology program.

 Education